Fullerton DUI, No DNA Sample Required, No HAM, No MADD

-At the arraignment about three weeks later, Greg appeared on the client’s behalf the client remained at work.
-Greg read the police report and noted that the police report was far too vague to pass muster under Perez and Carmona, however, Greg knew that if given the chance (i.e. at a hearing on a motion to suppress based on an illegal traffic stop), the arresting officer would conveniently give specifics that rescued his report’s legal shortcomings.
+At the arraignment about three weeks later, Greg appeared on the client’s behalf while the client remained at work.
+Greg read the police report and noted that the police report was far too vague to pass muster under Perez and Carmona, however, Greg knew that if given the chance (i.e., at a hearing on a motion to suppress based on an illegal traffic stop), the arresting officer would conveniently give specifics that rescued his report’s legal shortcomings.

 Greg discussed this problem with the young handling District Attorney who was reluctant to agree with Greg as to the reality of how the arresting officer would basically fabricate facts omitted from the report.

 The handling District Attorney did volunteer, however, that our client could opt to accept the judge’s standing offer on any DUI with a BAC of less than 0.15%: 36 months of summary probation, a $390 fine plus penalties and attendance at a three-month alcohol awareness program (the AB541 program).
 There were no other obligations required as part of such an offer.
 The judge’s offer was revoked if defendant did not accept it at the arraignment or at the second appearance after a chance to discuss it with his attorney.

 Greg then discussed this “judge’s offer” with the client and discussed how a motion to suppress, based on Perez and Carmona, would most likely proceed, based on Greg’s experience in filing dozens of such motions.